VollmerLab/16S_Florida_Tank_Analysis/README.md

 Of the 116 remaining, 57 are significant for final disease state or final disease state:time (more abundant in either healthy or diseased)

+##### By Order
 ![plot](./Figures/rel_abun_by_order.png)

+##### By Family
 ![plot](./Figures/rel_abun_by_family.png)

 ### Highest Abundances

+##### Total Abundances across all homogenates for the 10 Most Abundant ASVs in the Healthy and Diseased Homogenates
+Main Takeaway: very little overlap, the most abundant ASVs trend higher in abundance for healthy compared to diseased
 ![plot](./Figures/most_abun_baits.png)

+##### Most Abundant Families in each Timepoint and Final Disease State intersection
+**aggregated by Family**

+- selected the 20 most abundant Families in each group and ranked 1-20 (1 is most abundant)
+- removed any Family that is only present in one of the six groups

 ![plot](./Figures/most_abun_timepoints.png)